espinosajuanma/notes/README.md

 # Notes

+> [!NOTE]
+> Notes app is currently under development.
+Some features are incomplete and
+> bug fixing is needed

 Notes is a terminal app to manage a library of notes.
 It has the ability of dynamic categories and git control.

 Other uses: